Understanding our Reserves Policy

 - planned major capital spending programmes.

-Our total reserves, detailed in our Annual Report and Accounts for 2019, comprise general reserves (which include free reserves) and pension reserves.
+Our total reserves, detailed in our Annual Report and Accounts 2020, comprise general reserves (which include free reserves) and pension reserves.

 The GDC’s cash, general and free reserves

 Identifying and managing risk is an important part of good governance.
 Certain risks, if they occur, will have a financial impact and will be considered as part of the budgetary process.
 Identified financial risk will also influence and inform our reserves policy, which forms part of our strategy for managing the impact of any identified risk, should it occur.

 General reserves are funds set aside by the GDC to meet both future known and unknown costs and are funded from any excess of income over expenditure during our financial year.